 What to do if you Suspect Your Child is Buying Drugs Online

-- Keep communication open– Teenagers can be difficult to talk to as their beginning to go through the stages of trying to find out who they are.
-Comminucation is vital at this time in thier lives.
+- Keep communication open– Teenagers can be difficult to talk to as they’re beginning to go through the stages of trying to find out who they are.
+Communication is vital at this time in their lives.
 Stay actively involved in your kid’s lives.
 Set aside time to talk to them and let them know that you’re available and truly want to know what’s going on with them.
 When you’re close to your child, you can notice behavioral changes that may point to drug abuse.

 - Let them know the dangers of drug use – Many teens won’t think too far into buying drugs online since the majority of drugs being sold on Instagram are prescription pills they may not see the dangers.
-Although, many people overdose and die from drugs purchased online and from prescription medications alike.
-Also, there are other consequences to drug use, they could become addicted or face legal consequences.
+Many people overdose and die from drugs purchased online and from prescription medications.
+There are other consequences to drug use, they could become addictive or legal consequences.

-- Check their searches – if you suspect that drug use or illegal activity is going on, look through their searches, if you don’t want to snoop to that point, look at their followers on Instagram.
+- Check their searches – If you suspect that drug use or illegal activity is going on, look through their search history, if you don’t want to snoop to that point, look at their followers on Instagram.
 See who they’re following, and who is following them.
 It may be easier than trying to get into your teen’s account or phone.
 If there are any suspicious searches or app usage, confront your child.
-Having this conversation with your teen will be uncomfortable, but it is better to stop any possible drug use before it gets worse.
+Having this conversation with your teen will be uncomfortable, but it is better to stop any possible drug use before it progresses.